molmod/stacie/docs/source/theory/properties/shear_viscosity.md

 import numpy as np
 from stacie import compute_spectrum, estimate_acint, plot_results

-# Load all the required inputs, of which the details depend on your use case.
+# Load all the required inputs, the details of which will depend on your use case.
-# `pcomps` is assumed to be an array with 6 rows, in Voigt notation:
-#    P_xx, P_yy, P_zz, P_zx, P_yz, P_xy
-# Columns correspond to time steps.
 pcomps = ...
 volume, temperature, boltzmann_const, timestep = ...